Superstar poster

 The inciting incident occurs at 9 minutes when Mary Katherine learns about the school talent show where a talent scout will be present, offering a chance to appear on a TV show.
 This represents her opportunity to achieve her dream of superstardom and kiss Sky Corrigan..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Mary Katherine makes the active decision to enter the talent show and commit fully to her dream.
+This reveals the protagonist's commitment to Mary Katherine makes the active decision to enter the talent show and commit fully to her dream.
 She chooses to pursue Sky Corrigan and her superstar ambitions despite the social risks and her own limitations., moving from reaction to action.

 The Collapse moment at 61 minutes (74% through) represents the emotional nadir.
 Here, Mary Katherine suffers complete humiliation and rejection.
 Her dreams of stardom and Sky appear completely crushed.
 Public embarrassment at school or a devastating betrayal.
 Her "superstar" identity dies, forcing her to face who she really is., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.